Treehouse of Horror XIV: Stop the World, I Want to Goof Off

 In a parody of the 1963 Twilight Zone episode "A Kind of a Stopwatch", Bart and Milhouse get a stopwatch through an advertisement in an old comic book that actually allows them to stop time.
-Realizing the power behind the watch, they set off to prank Springfieldians with impunity, such as giving Principal Skinner a pantsing and stealing Homer's donuts.
+Realizing the power behind the watch, they set off to prank Springfieldians with impunity, such as giving Principal Skinner a pantsing and stealing Homer's donuts and clothes.
 They have a blast using the watch to terrorize the town, but they are eventually outsmarted by Mayor Quimby, who laid an ultraviolet powder on the floor at the town meeting where they committed their most recent joke.
 Upon discovering the perpetrators, a lynch mob goes after Bart and Milhouse.
 Just as the mob is about to converge on them, the boys use the watch to freeze time once again.
 The watch then breaks, leaving the two in a frozen world.

-For a time, they have some fun with the entire world (such as giving the Pope a wedgie and punching Oscar De La Hoya in the stomach) but soon become bored.
-They find an 8-hour long watch repair manual, but it takes the two 15 years to repair the device.
-Just before they re-activate the watch, and realizing that they need a scapegoat to avoid the lynch mob's wrath, they place Martin in the middle of the mob that was about to attack them; he is killed when time restarts (As De La Hoya exclaims, "This kid is fun to hit!").
+For a time, they have some fun with the entire world (such as giving the Pope a wedgie and punching Oscar De La Hoya in the stomach), but soon become bored.
+They find an 8-hour-long watch repair manual, but it takes the two 15 years to repair the device.
+Just before they re-activate the watch, and realizing that they need a scapegoat to avoid the lynch mob's wrath, they place Martin in the middle of the mob that was about to attack them; he is subsequently beaten up when time restarts.
 Later, Lisa makes light of the fact that Bart is much older, and asks to play with the watch.
 She finds a secondary function that changes reality, altering the family in many ways (including causing them to switch genders, and become bobble-heads, TV Guides and the Fantastic Four).
 Homer has her stop when the family, now normal with Bart at 10 years old again, is playing with hula hoops.

+Production

+Jerry Lewis guest starred as the father of Professor Frink.
+Boxer Oscar De La Hoya appeared as himself.
+Actress Jennifer Garner appeared as herself.
+Chemist Dudley R. Herschbach appeared as himself.